Assembly of Yugoslavia

-The Parliament of Yugoslavia was the legislature of Yugoslavia.
-Before World War II in the Kingdom of Yugoslavia it was known as the National Assembly (Narodna skupština), while in the Socialist Federal Republic of Yugoslavia the name was changed to Federal Assembly (Savezna skupština).
-It functioned from 1920 to 1992 and resided in the building of the House of the National Assembly which subsequently served as the seat of the Assembly of Serbia and Montenegro and since 2006 hosts the National Assembly of Serbia.
+The legislature of Yugoslavia was known in the Kingdom of Yugoslavia as the National Assembly (Narodna skupština) from 1920 to 1941, while after World War II in the Socialist Federal Republic of Yugoslavia the name was changed to Federal Assembly (Savezna skupština).

+The Yugoslav legisulature resided in the building of the House of the National Assembly which subsequently served as the seat of the Assembly of Serbia and Montenegro and since 2006 hosts the National Assembly of Serbia.

 Kingdom

 The first parliamentary body of the state was the Temporary National Representation which existed until the first elections were held on 28 November 1920.
 The new parliament was known as the Constitutional Assembly.
 The assembly adopted the Vidovdan Constitution on 28 June 1921, after which it became known as the National Assembly.